jspieker/dotfiles/README.md

   * Install z (for faster terminal navigation) with homebrew using `brew install z`
 * [Menlo for Powerline](https://github.com/abertsch/Menlo-for-Powerline) because
   the agnoster theme requires a patched font to properly display some elements.
-* [NERDTree](https://github.com/scrooloose/nerdtree) to display your file system in vim.

-## Installation (**experimental**)

-Run `sh installdotfiles.sh` to both backup your existing dotfiles to `~/dotfiles_backup` and place the dotfiles from this repository in your `~`.
-You probably need to edit installdotfiles.sh first in order to match your folder structure.
-Furthermore, add `iTerm/com.googlecode.iterm2.plist` to your iTerm preferences.